koshev-msk/modemfeed/README.md

 [luci-app-rtorrent 0.1.3](https://github.com/wolandmaster/luci-app-rtorrent/wiki/Screenshots)

 ## Install instructions
-(for Openwrt 15.05 Chaos Calmer)
+(for Openwrt 15.05.1 Chaos Calmer)

 ### Install rtorrent-rpc
 ```
 opkg update
 opkg install rtorrent-rpc
 ```
-Note: If you going to install rtorrent-rpc to an own [opkg destination](https://wiki.openwrt.org/doc/techref/opkg#installation_destinations) then you have to install libopenssl to the root destination before.
+(Note: If you going to install rtorrent-rpc to an own [opkg destination](https://wiki.openwrt.org/doc/techref/opkg#installation_destinations) then you have to install libopenssl to the root destination before)

 ### Create rTorrent config file